gsebaali/franchise_a_business/README.md

 __Data Source:__

-- California dataset
-- API Geocoder for geocoordinates
+- API Geocoder for fetching geo-coordinates of neighborhoods in Toronto and California
 - [Canada's open data catalog](https://www.toronto.ca/ext/open_data/catalog/data_set_files/2016_neighbourhood_profiles.csv) for data on 140 different neighborhoods in Toronto
-- Geocoders API for Toronto neighboorhoods' geo-coordinates
+- California's list of neighborhoods
 - [Foursquare API](https://foursquare.com) for top trending venues in each neighborhood in California and Toronto

 __Python Packages:__